-During the funeral Mass in of Galway, made repeated referof the clergy and to some faithful parishioners, but likely would have been lost on the masses.
+During the funeral Mass in of Galway, made repeated referthe complainants with the of the clergy and to some faithful parishioners, but likely would have been lost on the masses.
 An acknowledgment of the hurt endured by survivors of clerical sexual abuse is set out in the protocols for funerals of those removed from ministry.
 'Yes, we are all sinners, but irresponsibility, infidelity and sin are very shocking in the lives of those who preach the gospel,' said Bishop Kelly.